aminbenmansour/jenkins-ha/README.md

 </picture>

 > [!CAUTION]
 > The diagram above is NOT too accurate (on purpose)!
-It defines all the possibilities that we might encounter
+It defines all the possibilities that we might encounter.

->
+> [!IMPORTANT]
-> It is important to give attention to the note attached to the system design diagram.
+> Give attention to the note attached to the system design diagram.

+> [!NOTE]
+> In this project, we also introduced the concept of immutable infrastructure by creating a new AMI containing upgrades and updating the `ami_id` attribute in Terraform when needed.
+See [differences and trade-offs between mutable and immutable infrastructure](https://www.hashicorp.com/resources/what-is-mutable-vs-immutable-infrastructure).

+> [!TIP]
+> It is recommended to keep secrets and configurations external.
+Thanks to AWS SSM we can always rotate our keypair without downtime.

 ## V. Roadmap